 With the highly anticipated The Dark Crystal: Age of Resistance releasing on August 30th, I want to revisit the cult classic that is still equal parts beautiful and terrifying to this day.
 A couple of years ago, Fathom Events brought The Dark Crystal to the big screen, so I was able to watch this outstanding motion picture on the big screen for the first time ever.
 Despite the very macabre nature of many parts of the movie, my parents showed this movie to my sister and I at a young age.
 From the very first time we watched it, my sister and I became fans.
 As kids–back when kids played outside, in the woods, and in abandoned buildings using their imaginations to role play–we created characters that were ostensibly taken from the world of the movie, and spent hours imagining we were in Thra.
 As a kid, I was mesmerized by the spectacular production design and puppetry.
 I can only speculate the degree to which kid-me appreciated the artistic elements of the now iconic motion picture, but I imagine that it completely captured my imagination, otherwise I would not have rewatched it as many times as I did.
 As an adult, I am shocked that my parents allowed me to watch it at such a young age because there are moments that terrify first-time adult audiences today.
 Sometime last year, I introduced this movie to my penpal, and he was blown away by how dark this fantasy movie was.
 Of course, this movie came out at a time that fantasies were dark (case and point, The Neverending Story).
 On the surface, this may be a common premise of good triumphing over evil despite adversity, but there is so much more that makes this the timeless classic that it is.
 Jim Henson was an incredible genius who truly knew how to combine form with function to create a fantastical masterpiece.

 What stands out more than the plot itself (which is pretty straight forward), is the fantastical practical effects that give the film incredible depth–levels of dimension that CGI-heavy movies with they had but won’t ever achieve.
 Why?
 Simply because you cannot replicate the way real light bounces off real objects and into the camera lens.
 The atmosphere that the setting and characters combine to make is a level of movie magic that only the genius of Jim Henson could have created.
 Frank Oz stated that children should not be sheltered from darkness because it is just as much a part of their lives as joy and laughter.
 There are some truly terrifying and sad moments in this movie.
 And it looks as if this sentiment is going to be channeled into the new series.
 The story does not shy away from topics such as torture, death, gender roles, independence, and courage.
 Whereas the plot itself is simple, the characters are highly complex.
 Moreover, each of the Skeksis represents one of the seven deadly sins, and each Mystic is the good counterpart.
-The gelflings represents the “human” or emotional component in the narrative, so they serve as the conduit through which we experience the plot.
+The gelflings represent the “human” or emotional component in the narrative, so they serve as the conduit through which we experience the plot.
 Aughra is our logical character whom provides the diegetic exposition to understand the gravity of the encroaching Great Conjunction.
 There is a beautiful poetry in how the characters all complement one another and their respective surroundings.

 Although all Jim Henson movies feature muppets (Henson’s patented puppets) and other movies have puppetry, The Dark Crystal stands alone as the only film of his that is entirely puppets!
 Yes, you could argue that the few longshots are human actors, but that is splitting hairs.
 For all intents and purposes, only puppets appear in this movie.
 And these puppets were the most advanced to ever hit the screen, and still the most advanced puppets to have ever been witnessed on the silver screen.
-Fewer than 20yrs after The Dark Crystal virtually all puppetry would be replaced with CGI to save money and time.
-Sacrificing experiential art for technical marvel.
+Fewer than 20yrs after The Dark Crystal, virtually all puppetry would be replaced with CGI to save money and time.
+Sacrificing experiential art for technical marvel and efficiency.
 These advanced puppets inspired the ones that have made appearances in Disney and Universal parks over the years.
 Some of the puppets had to be operated by multiple people, yet when you watch them on screen, you forget that they are a puppet because they truly exist within the fantastical world.
 I love how the design of each and every kind of puppet is an extension of the world in which they live.
 So much dimension in each and every creature.
 There are lines, shadows, textures, and more that CGI could never replicate.
 These are three-dimensional creatures that exist within a four-dimensional world that exemplify the absolutely peak of a combination of technical design, costuming, and articulated performance that the camera natively captures without need for post-production to create a significant effect after the fact.
 Very seldom do we get to witness such an attention to detail in the design of a character (we will get to the set soon).
 These puppet characters do not feel or look artificial, the manner in which the light reflects off them and they interact with the world around them gives them an outstanding ability to make us forget that there is someone pulling the strings.
 We emotionally connect with these characters in such a way that can so often only be done with human or animal actors.

 The production design of the set is an outstanding, dazzling artistic achievement by standards then and now.
 You’ll be hard pressed to find another set that is created with such a high degree of tangible detail.
 No amount or quality of CGI can even hold a candle to the wildlife, plant life, and landscape of Thra.
 I absolutely love how the homes of each of the groups of characters (Skeksis, Mystics, Podlings, Gelflings, and everyone’s favorite Aughra), are designed to be an extension of the inhabitants themselves.
 Because there is nothing generic about any of the settings, the degree to which the lands feel real is astonishing.
 One of the reasons for that is because it IS real!
 Blue/green screen technology was still in its infancy so there was thankfully no real desire to integrate it into the set for most of the movie.
 However, the final scene of the movie does feature some green screen work that does not hold up today.
 Without a screen able to fill in the gaps for most of the movie, the artisans and craftsmen had the daunting task of bringing this world of fantasy in the age of wonder to life.
 And their tireless efforts pay off in spades.
 Diversity runs strong all through the story both visually and figuratively.
 No two landscapes or settings look alike, just as no two characters (even the podlings) look identical.
 Every line, corner, and texture radiates art.
 More than simply a backdrop for the scenes of the plot, the settings are essentially characters themselves.
 The way the characters interact with their surroundings holds the audience in an incredible suspension of disbelief as to the believability of the world that is on screen.